danielvangelder/texture-vs-shape/README.md

 # Using this Repository

 ## Replicating the figures
-Run the script `code/evaluate_models.pipeline.py` with the following arguments:
+In order to create the data to create the figures from this report, run the script `code/evaluate_models.pipeline.py` with the following arguments:

+1. model name
+2. stimuli directory (in our case: `stimuli/style-transfer-preprocessed-512`)
+3. output csv file name
+4. if using stylized pretrained models, add `-s`

+Create the figures in the notebook `code/ReproduceFigures.ipynb`

 ## Creating the stylized dataset

+The code to create the stylized dataset can be found in the repository by the original authors:

 https://github.com/bethgelab/stylize-datasets